onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 **Voice over LTE (VoLTE) Use Case**

-The second use case developed with Amsterdam is Voice over LTE.
+The second use case developed with Beijing is Voice over LTE.
 This use case demonstrates how a Mobile Service Provider (SP) could deploy VoLTE services based on SDN/NFV.
 The SP is able to onboard the service via ONAP.
 Specific sub-use cases are: